Common Holly: History

 This record isn't one singular statement, it documents a period of growth.
 The songs were written mainly over two years and they all reflect potent moments from that time.
-While it's obviously personal and based off of my own experience, I want this album to feel familiar — life gets complicated as we grow, people form relationships to each other, they lose things, they discover pain, fear, self-delusion; sometimes it's funny, sometimes it's weird, often it sucks—and we have to navigate our way through all of that.
+While it's obviously personal and based on my own experience, I want this album to feel familiar – life gets complicated as we grow, people form relationships to each other, they lose things, they discover pain, fear, self-delusion; sometimes it's funny, sometimes it's weird, often it sucks—and we have to navigate our way through all of that.

 The album, titled When I say to you Black Lightning, was released on October 27, 2019 through Barsuk Records.

-The album, titled Anything glass, was on the released on June 15, 2025, through both Paper Bag Records & Keeled Scales Records.
+The album, titled Anything Glass, was on the released on June 15, 2025, through both Paper Bag Records & Keeled Scales Records.